mieweb/docs/content/functions/system-administration/asset-management/inventory-tab-setup.md

 ![](../inventory-tab-setup.assets/7b512e8c71eca76a8f6395f7238d91ef.png)

-First search to see if the specific medication (strength, etc), immunization and/or supply order inventory item is already in the master inventory list and would possibly just need edited instead of added as completely new.
+First search to see if the specific medication (strength, etc), immunization and/or supply order inventory item is already in the master inventory list and would possibly just need to be edited instead of added as completely new.

-To search, us the *Search by* field at the top to narrow down your search results.
+To search, use the *Search by* field at the top to narrow down your search results.

 ![](../inventory-tab-setup.assets/0ef22408eaa26acb51c812c98148e857.png)